Work and travel abroad using a recognized organization: International Experience Canada

 You don’t have to use an RO, but you can choose to use one for more support before and during your experience.

-If you decide to use an RO, visit their website for details on what services they offer Canadians, fees and how to contact them.
+If you decide to use an RO, visit their website for details on what services they offer Canadians, their fees and how to contact them.

-List of Recognized Organizations
+List of recognized organizations

 AIESEC Canada